What is the Interest Rate on a $100,000 Annuity

 How a $100,000 Annuity Can Generate Retirement Income

+While many people focus on interest rates when researching annuities, the ultimate purpose of most annuities is income.
+Once the accumulation phase is complete, the annuity can be converted into a stream of payments — either through annuitization or through a guaranteed lifetime withdrawal benefit rider attached to a deferred annuity contract.
 These payments can last for a specific number of years or for the lifetime of the annuitant depending on the payout structure selected.
-Lifetime income options are particularly valuable for retirees because they help address longevity risk, which is the possibility of outliving retirement savings.
+Lifetime income options are particularly valuable for retirees because they directly address longevity risk — the possibility of outliving retirement savings.

-The Role of Annuities in Retirement Planning
+The Role of a $100,000 Annuity in Retirement Planning

 Ensure you are receiving the absolute top rates